Consensys/security-workshop-for-devs/README.md

 ## Preparation

 Here's how to get set up for the workshop.

-**Getting Metamask and Testnet ETH:**
+It should be super easy, except if you're using Windows.

-We'll be solving some challenges on CaptureTheEther.
-To do that, you'll need a web3-capable browser and some testnet ETH.
+First, you need a web3-capable browser and some testnet ETH.
+You probably also have both, but if not, get [Metamask](https://metamask.io) and grab some ETH from the Ropsten faucets:

-1. Get Metamask
-2. Grab some ETH from the Ropsten Faucets:

 - https://faucet.metamask.io/
 - https://faucet.ropsten.be/